Vocabulary

 Trashy (adj) — having low quality or value.
 Trashy Bollywood movies.

-Masterpiece (n) — a work of art such a painting, a movie or a piece of music made with great skill and talent.
+Masterpiece (n) — a work of art such as a painting, a movie or a piece of music made with great skill and talent.
 Apocalypse Now is one of many Coppola’s masterpieces.

 Appeal (n) — quality that makes something or someone interesting and attractive.
 I could never understand Dubai as a holiday destination – the climate just isn’t right for me.